bjaegerthomas/Weather-app/README.md

   - [Questions](#questions)

   ## Description
-  This program allows you to check the weather in a user proviided city as well as keep a continually updated search history based on user input
+  This program allows you to check the weather in a user provided city as well as keep a continually updated search history based on user input.

   ## Installation
-  install
+  First you will need to clone the repo to your own local storage.

   ## Usage
   usage